Preparing for Your Puppy

 Puppy Food: Choose All Life's Stages (green/white bag).
 You can also order ear cleaner, wellness vitamins, treats, and agility joint supplements from this same link.
 If you click the auto-ship button you will get wholesale pricing.
 Shipping is $8.95 no matter how many bags or items you order.
 (If you don’t like shipping charges, you can order a few bags at a time.)
 Because we believe that we have the healthiest dog food, we will extend your health guarantee to 5 years if your puppy/dog stays on our Life’s Abundance food and supplements.
 We recommend ordering this week, so your items will arrive before your puppy comes home.
 Click here to order food now.
 We do have small 8 lb. bags available for purchase when you pick up your puppy if your food does not arrive in time.

-Probiotics: I recommend giving your puppy probiotics for the first two weeks to help with the changing environments.
-We like to also give a teaspoon of 100% canned pumpkin with the probiotics.
-We use Doc Roys GI Synbiotics which you can order from RevivalAnimal.com or Amazon.
+Probiotics: I recommend giving your puppy probiotics to help with the changing environments.
+We like to also give a tablespoon of 100% canned pumpkin with the probiotics.
+We use Bernie's Perfect Poop Supplement which has probiotics, prebiotics, enzymes, and fiber!
+When you first give Bernie's Perfect Poop Supplement, give 1/2 teaspoon (Don't follow the dosage directions on the bag), you can slowly increase the dosage after they are 5 months old.
+To Receive 20% off Enter the code: STOFER20 at checkout when you select “SUBSCRIBE & SAVE.”
+Click HERE to order Bernie's Perfect Poop!
 Even with preventative care, expect your puppy to have a loose stool every so often because they explore the world through their mouths and therefore ingest things that affect their immature digestive system.
 Giardia, Coccidia, and roundworms are all common parasites that puppies get and are effectively treated with dewormers.

 Dog Crate: We are starting your puppy's crate training, so if you plan to continue using a crate, you will want to purchase this item beforehand.
+Click here to see the crate that we recommend.
+You can use the crate divider when the puppy is small, and then slowly expand the inside area as the puppy grows.
 Read more information on crate training below.